snappylearn/dailysparks.snappylearn.com/README_BRD.md

 ## Conclusion

-Daily Sparks represents a transformative approach to educational technology in Kenya, combining cutting-edge AI capabilities with deep understanding of local educational needs.
-Through its comprehensive gamification system, tiered subscription model, and robust technical architecture, the platform is positioned to become the leading educational technology solution in the region.
+Daily Sparks represents a transformative shift from traditional EdTech to EduPlay—creating a learning universe where play and education merge into something greater than the sum of their parts.
+Through its innovative Spark Economy, Creator Empowerment features, and Global Playgrounds, the platform is positioned to become the world's leading joyful learning universe.

 **Production Readiness Summary:**
 - ✅ **810+ Expert-Curated Questions** across IGCSE, KCSE, KPSEA, and expandable to GCSE, A-Levels, IB, AP